JavaScript is disabled

 The standard option

-The standard option is the default option if you do not choose to use the estimation or ratio options; it is often the better option for those who know their income will increase over the next year.
+The standard option is the default option if you choose not to use the other options.
+It’s also often the better option for those who know their income will increase over the next year.

 The estimation option

-If you know your income will decrease over the next year then the estimation option could be right for you.
+If you think your income will decrease over the next year, the estimation option could be right for you.

-Under the estimation option, provisional tax payments are calculated by adding up all the taxable income you think you’ll receive in the next year, calculating the tax on that sum, and then deducting any PAYE and other tax credits you’ll be entitled to.
-This results in your estimated residual income tax - which is also your provisional tax for the year.
+To use the estimation option, add up all the taxable income you think you’ll receive in the next year (including PAYE and self-employed income), minus any deductions you can claim, calculate the tax on that sum and subtract any PAYE and other tax credits you’re entitled to.

 As per the IRD’s website, “if you do not think you’ll have any Residual Income Tax to pay, you can estimate your provisional tax at $0.”